 In addition, the paper on this study that I presented at the CHI 2018 conference received a Best Paper Award.

-To this day, this is still one of the studies I am most proud of and one I learned a lot from: in the early stage of exploring a topic or domain, there is incredible value in approaching generative research with broad and open-ended goals because you don’t know what you don’t know yet.
+To this day, this is still one of the studies I am most proud of and one I learned a lot from: in the early stage of exploring a topic or domain, there is incredible value in approaching research with broad and open-ended goals because you don’t know what you don’t know yet.
 Research is a way of building that knowledge and busting initial assumptions that can turn out to be not so interesting after all.

 In the paper we published at CHI 2018, you’ll find more details about the project methodology, the results, and what past studies in the field have found.